nodejs/TSC/Moderation-Policy.md

 #### Non-Collaborator Posts

-* Posts authored by non-Collaborator's are always subject to immediate Moderation by any Collaborator if the content is intentionally disruptive or in violation of the Node.js Code of Conduct.
+* Posts authored by non-Collaborators are always subject to immediate Moderation by any Collaborator if the content is intentionally disruptive or in violation of the Node.js Code of Conduct.
 * When Moderating non-Collaborator Posts, the moderating Collaborator should:
  * Explain the justification for Moderating the post, and
  * Identify all changes made to the Post.